 Postpartum haemorrhage due to uterine atony, when uterotonics fail to control bleeding.

-In a BEmONC facility, a Bakri balloon can be used to stabilize the patient before referring her to a CEmONC facility.
+In a BEmONC facility, an intrauterine balloon can be used to stabilize the patient before referring her to a CEmONC facility.

 – Uterine rupture

-– Purulent infections of the vagina, cervix or uterus
+– Purulent infection of the vagina, cervix or uterus

 2.3 Balloon catheter placement

 – Assess the need for analgesia/anaesthesia.

 – Apply antiseptic solution (10% povidone iodine) to the perineal area.